 Theme – Building on the basics

-The 2018 BCPC Weeds Review is scheduled to take place on Wednesday 7 November 2018 at Rothamsted Research.
+The 2018 BCPC Weeds Review took place on Wednesday 7 November 2018 at Rothamsted Research.

 This is an invitation only event.